Skip to Main Content

 **Only use McGill citation style when we are making reference primary legal resources.
 If there is an example of what you are trying to cite in a (eg: journals, books, websites), please use APA!

-Where to find Legal Information Resources?
+Where to find Legal Citation Resources?

 There are a variety of resources available that will help you cite Canadian law available to you: